The Zeta Tail Distribution: A Novel Event-Count Model: Motivation

-where $\zeta\left(s\right)={\textstyle \sum_{i=0}^{\infty}}\tfrac{1}{\left(i+1\right)^{s}}$ denotes the ordinary Riemann zeta function.\footnote{This special case was noted by Keith (2010) in the only published reference we have found involving the $\textrm{Zeta Tail}\left(a\right)$ distribution.
-Keith (2010) notes that his work was inspired by the challenge of a colleague (Herb Wilf) to provide a probabilistic interpretation of the PMF implied by the right-hand side of (3).} Interestingly, this PMF emerges simply and elegantly from the remarkable infinite-series identity
+denotes the ordinary Riemann zeta function.
+This special case was considered by Keith (2010) in the only published reference we have found involving the $\textrm{Zeta Tail}\left(a\right)$ distribution.
+Keith noted that his work was inspired by the challenge of a colleague to provide a probabilistic interpretation of the PMF implied by the right-hand side of (3). \end{onehalfspace}